 Aomori Museum of Art

-The Aomori Prefectural Museum of Art is an art museum that opened in July 2006, and is referred to by locals as the "prefectural beauty."
-Located next to the Sannai Maruyama ruins, its architectural design incorporates many elements inspired by the ruins' excavation sites.
+The Aomori Museum of Art, which opened in July 2006, is known locally as "Kenbi" (Prefectural Art).
+Located next to the Sannai-Maruyama ruins, its architectural design incorporates many elements inspired by the excavation site

-It is a building with two floors above ground and two floors underground, with a large geometric cut in the ground similar to an excavation site, and the top is covered with white painted bricks.
-Huge irregularities have been created on the ground and bricks, and inside the bricks there is a pure white exhibition space called the "White Cube", and in the gaps created by the irregularities on the ground there is an "earth" exhibition room where the soil is exposed.
-It is made.
-Parts of the clay walls will be torn down and rebuilt for each exhibition, so it is expected that a patchwork-like beauty will emerge.
+The building has two floors above ground and two below, and like an excavation site, large geometric cuts have been made into the ground, which are then covered with white-painted bricks.
+Huge irregularities have been created in the ground and bricks, and within the bricks is a pure white exhibition space known as a "white cube," while the gaps created by the irregularities in the ground create an "earth" exhibition room where the soil is exposed.
+As parts of the earth walls are demolished and rebuilt for each exhibition, it is expected that a patchwork-like beauty will emerge

-In addition to the exhibition space, a theater and community gallery have been built to accommodate viewing of video works and artistic activities by prefectural residents.
+In addition to the exhibition space, a theater and community gallery have been built, allowing for viewing of film works and accommodating artistic activities by the prefecture's residents

 INFORMATION